intrigueio/intrigue-ident/README.md

  - To maintain a robust command line interface for use as a standalone tool
  - To be commercially viable through use of the BSD license

- Ident is written in Ruby and uses core Ruby (HTTP|Socket|etc) libraries to make requests.
+ Ident is written in Ruby and uses the lightning fast libcurl-backed Typhoeus and the powerful Socketry libraries to make requests.

  Below, find instruction on how to get stated: